-The list below includes the books that have influenced my writing and helped me move up in the world.
-Among my top 5 reading recommendations for 2014, you will find couple timeless classics as well as recent titles.
-I know there will be must reads that you think I have left out such as ‘Think and Grow Rich’, ‘The Power of Now’ and ‘Feel The Fear and Do it Anyway’.
+The list below includes the books that have influenced my writing and helped me move up in the world, starting as a scaffold operator in New York ten years ago.
+Among my top 5 reading recommendations for 2014, you will find a couple of timeless classics as well as more recent titles.
+I know there will be ‘must reads’ that you think I left out such as ‘Think and Grow Rich’, ‘The Power of Now’ and ‘Feel The Fear and Do it Anyway’.
 The books below are just my personal favorites.

 All descriptions via Amazon.com.

 Personal development books you should read in 2014

 The world is changing.
 Markets have crashed.
 Jobs have disappeared.
 Industries have been disrupted and are being remade before our eyes.
 Everything we aspired to for “security,” everything we thought was “safe,” no longer is: College.
 Employment.
 Retirement.
 Government.
 It’s all crumbling down.
 In every part of society, the middlemen are being pushed out of the picture.
 No longer is someone coming to hire you, to invest in your company, to sign you, to pick you.
 It’s on you to make the most important decision in your life: Choose Yourself.

 New Internet tools and economic forces have emerged to make it possible for individuals to create art, make millions of dollars and change the world without “help.”
 More and more opportunities are rising out of the ashes of the broken system to generate real inward success (personal happiness and health) and outward success (fulfilling work and wealth).